July 14, 2020

-Sa'ed Atshan of Swarthmore College will deliver the keynote address for our inaugural conference, and his address focused on the importance and impact of queer and trans studies in today's sociopolitical climate.
+Sa’ed Atshan of Swarthmore College delivered the keynote address for our inaugural conference, and his address focused on the importance and impact of queer and trans studies in today’s sociopolitical climate.

 Atshan is an assistant professor of peace and conflict studies at Swarthmore College.
 He previously served as a postdoctoral fellow at the Watson Institute for International Studies at Brown University.
 He earned a joint Ph.D. in anthropology and Middle Eastern studies, a master's degree in social anthropology from Harvard University, and a Master in Public Policy (MPP) degree from the Harvard Kennedy School.
 He received a bachelor's degree from Swarthmore in 2006.
 His research interests are at the intersection of peace and conflict studies, the anthropology of policy, critical development studies and gender and sexuality studies.
 He has two forthcoming books with Stanford University Press: "Queer Palestine and the Empire of Critique" and "Paradoxes of Humanitarianism: The Social Life of Aid in the Palestinian Territories."

 Additionally, Atshan has been awarded multiple graduate fellowships, including from the Open Society Foundations, National Science Foundation, Social Science Research Council, Woodrow Wilson National Foundation, Andrew Mellon Foundation, and the Jack Kent Cooke Foundation.
 He is also the recipient of a Soros Fellowship and a Kathryn Davis Fellowship for Peace.
 He has worked for the American Civil Liberties Union, the U.N.
 High Commission on Refugees, Human Rights Watch, Seeds of Peace, the Palestinian Negotiations Affairs Department, and the Government of Dubai.
 He is Quaker, grew up in Palestine, and he is also an LGBTQ rights activist.
 Atshan serves on the board of the Arab Foundation for Freedoms and Equality, a Beirut-based organization that supports LGBTQ populations across the Middle East/North Africa region.

-The Office of Diversity, Equity, and Inclusion at Kenyon has a number of on-campus and community co-sponsors, who will either 1) assist with various aspects of this inaugural conference or 2) provide useful resources to it.
+For our inaugural conference, the Office of Diversity, Equity, and Inclusion at Kenyon had a number of on-campus and community co-sponsors, who either 1) assisted with various aspects of this conference or 2) provided useful resources to it.

 Funding for this conference was provided in-part by the Kenyon College Community Development Fund and the Student LGBTQ+ Diversity Fund.